Moving to Edmonton from Ontario: The Honest Guide

 What Is the Weather Actually Like in Edmonton?

 The winters are cold.
-Edmonton regularly sees -20 to -30 Celsius from December through February, and windchill can push it past -40.
-Edmonton does not get chinooks, that's a Calgary and southern Alberta thing.
+Edmonton regularly sees –20 to –30 Celsius from December through February, and windchill can push it past –40.
+Edmonton does not get chinooks — that’s a Calgary and southern Alberta thing.
 When it gets cold here, it stays cold for weeks at a time.

 That said, it’s dry cold.
 Ontario’s damp, humid cold tends to feel worse at milder temperatures.
 Most people who move from Ontario report that –20 in Edmonton feels more manageable than –10 in Toronto or Ottawa when the humidity is high.
 The infrastructure is built for it — remote starters, heated garages, and properly insulated homes are standard, not upgrades.